-Another way in which tax law impedes adoption of green technologies has to do with the rules pertaining to the depreciation of capital investments and the expensing of energy related costs.
-As Marilyn Brown and Sharon Chandler point out, "[i]n American industry, the current federal tax code discourages capital investments in general, as opposed to direct expensing of energy costs."34 Specifically, the code sets long depreciation periods, say 15 years, for energy efficient products, while providing for much shorter periods, of only a few years, for expensing energy related costs.35 Consequently, businesses are disincentivized from investing in energy efficient plants and buildings that are not considered "direct" energy expenses under the tax code.36 The divergent depreciation schedules for various investments "lock in" incumbent technologies37 and, thus, retard the rate and distort the path of technological substitution.38
+tion of capital investments and the expensing of energy-related costs.
+As Marilyn Brown and Sharon Chandler point out, "[i]n American industry, the current federal tax code discourages capital investments in general, as opposed to direct expensing of energy costs."
+Specifically, the code sets long depreciation periods, say fifteen years, for energy efficient products, while providing for much shorter periods of only a few years for expensing energy-related costs.
+Consequently, businesses are disincentivized from investing in energy efficient plants and buildings that are not considered "direct" energy expenses under the tax code.
+The divergent depreciation schedules for various investments "lock in" incumbent technologies and, thus, retard the rate and distort the path of technological substitution.

 Trade policies may also impact technological choice.
 The case of ethanol is an illuminating example.
-It is commonly believed that biofuels such as ethanol are environmentally friendlier than petroleum fuels.
-Yet, in the U.S., ethanol is subject to an import tariff.39 Like all other trade barriers, the tariff on importation of ethanol makes it more expensive relative to domestic alternatives, which, in turn, favors domestic fuel producers while harming consumers.
+It is commonly believed that biofuels such as ethanol are environmentally friend-lier than petroleum fuels.
+Ethanol are environmentally friend-lier than petroleum fuels.
+Like all other trade barriers, the tariff on importation of ethanol makes it more expensive relative to domestic alternatives, which, in turn, favors domestic fuel producers while harming consumers.
 The tariff was adopted by Congress to ensure energy independence.
-But this commendable motivation does not change the effect of the tariff: it makes the purchase of ethanol from cheap foreign
+But this commendable motivation does not change the effect of the tariff: it makes the purchase of ethanol from cheap foreign sources like Brazil less attractive for American industries.
+To make matters

-33 Id. at 476.
-34 Id.35 26 U.S.C.A. § 168 (West 2012).
+57. 26 U.S.C. § 168 (2012).